 The dinner buffet menu at Boma features chickpea salad, couscous salad, peanut rice, sweet corn pudding, Durban chicken, salmon, beef tenderloin, cauliflower salad, pork ribs, and lamb babotie.
 Prices for dinner range from $32-$54 for children to adults.
 Cocktails, wine, and beer can be purchased separately.

 Boma is a favorite in our household and the Animal Kingdom Lodge is one of my favorite Disney resorts.
-Be sure to make some time before or after your dining reservation to explore the grounds and check out all of the animals and grab some delicious Zebra domes for dessert!
+Be sure to make some time before or after your dining reservation to explore the grounds.
+Check out all of the animals and grab some delicious Zebra domes for dessert!
+It is definitely one of the best buffet restaurants in Walt Disney World.

-If you love German food and live music, be sure to check out the Biergarten restaurant at Epcot’s World Showcase, Germany pavilion.
+If you love German food and live music, be sure to check out the Biergarten restaurant at Epcot’s World Showcase.
+You find it in the Germany pavilion.
 You can get into Oktoberfest celebration mode with a live Polka band, any time of the year!
-The lunch buffet, priced at $27 per child and $49 per adult, includes seasonal salads, rotisserie chicken, potatoes, schnitzel, sausages, sauerkraut, spaetzle, and nudel gratin.
+The lunch buffet, priced at $27 per child and $49 per adult, includes seasonal salads, rotisserie chicken, and potatoes.
+You can also find schnitzel, sausages, sauerkraut, spaetzle, and nudel gratin.
 Beer, wine and cocktail options are available.

 Dinner pricing is the same as lunch.
-The dining tables are large and shared space between parties, so be sure you are comfortable with that before making your reservation.
+The dining tables are large and shared space between parties.
+Be sure you are comfortable with that before making your reservation.
 It is a great spot for dining in Epcot!

 Whispering Canyon Cafe

-Whispering Canyon Cafe is more of a family-style dining option, but one of my favorites so I want to include it in this post!
-Whispering Canyon is in the beautiful Wilderness Lodge, a Disney resort close to Magic Kingdom.
+Whispering Canyon Cafe is more of a family-style dining option, but one of my favorites.
+I had to include it in this post!
+This sit down restaurant is in the beautiful Wilderness Lodge, a Disney resort close to Magic Kingdom.
 The restaurant and resort is absolutely beautiful, in the style of the Pacific Northwest.
 They are well known for their signature skillets, all “bottomless” until your party is full!

 The breakfast skillets include the Heritage skillet with biscuits and gravy, scrambled eggs, country potatoes, bacon, sausage, and Mickey waffles.
 The Carnivore skillet features cornbread, pork ribs, beef brisket, pulled pork, herb chicken, country potatoes and carrots.
 The Lighter side skillet has Swiss oatmeal, fruit, yogurt, egg white frittata, turkey sausage and turkey bacon, and Mickey waffles.